 In what we believe to be a stunning (and perhaps even shocking) move yesterday, the Swiss National Bank (“SNB”) announced the immediate termination of its policy to floor the Swiss franc to the euro.
 The reaction was swift and brutal.
 The Swiss franc rallied from its old floor level of 1.20 against the euro to 0.84, before settling around 1.03.
 Seasoned FX (“foreign exchange”) traders reckoned this was the biggest movement in a major currency pair since the collapse of Bretton Woods in 1971.
 The SNB also cut deposit rates to -0.75% in a further attempt to discourage purchases of Swiss francs.
 What we believe was so shocking about the move was that the SNB had continuously and recently committed to maintaining the floor.
 Many Swiss investors and businesses had made investment decisions based on this commitment.

 Consensus expectations for earnings in the Eurozone are reaching new highs, with Earnings Per Share (“EPS”) growth expected to be 15% in 2015.
 To be fair, we have heard bullish forecasts like this for a number of years now.
 While 15% may seem a little rich to the cynics, there remains a good possibility that 2015 may actually be the year when double-digit EPS growth arrives in the region.
 However, dig a little deeper and a high percentage of this growth may be attributed to expectations for a stellar year from European Banks – so can they deliver this year?

 Posted in Equity, Markets, Uncategorized

-Tagged Central Banks, ECB, economy, Europe, European markets, Eurozone, Fixed Income, inflation, QE
+Tagged Central Banks, ECB, economy, Equity, equity markets, Europe, European markets, Eurozone, GDP, global growth, QE